 Before surgery, you may have been taking medications that were made to be absorbed gradually through both your small and large bowels.
-Now that you do not have a large bowel, these medications could be only partly absorbed or not absorbed at all.
+Now that you do not have a large bowel, or it is temporarily bypassed, these medications could be only partly absorbed or not absorbed at all.
 This can happen especially with certain coated pills (called enteric-coated pills) and time-release capsules.